EvidenZ (BCDT) Market Cap Hits $5.80 Million

 EvidenZ Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as EvidenZ directly using U.S. dollars.
-Investors seeking to trade EvidenZ should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+It is usually not presently possible to purchase alternative cryptocurrencies such as EvidenZ directly using US dollars.
+Investors seeking to trade EvidenZ should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase EvidenZ using one of the exchanges listed above.

 Receive News & Updates for EvidenZ Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for EvidenZ and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.